TradeIdeasPhilip/compress/README.md

 ## rANS
 All of these attempts use rANS for the entropy encoding.

-Originally I tried to use a huffman tree.
+Originally I tried to use a Huffman tree.
-The huffman tree was easy to encode, but sometimes expensive to write.
+The Huffman tree was easy to encode, but sometimes expensive to write.
 With rANS it got trickier, because you can specify things a lot more precisely.
 If you try to write the complete table for a rANS encoded it would be way too long.